teuton-software/asker/README.md

 ```

-To run the tool we do `./build projects/demo/starwars/config-jedi.yaml` or
+To run the tool we do `./run projects/demo/starwars/config-jedi.yaml` or
-`ruby build projects/demo/starwars/config-jedi.yaml`, and we'll see something
+`ruby run projects/demo/starwars/config-jedi.yaml`, and we'll see something
 like this on the screen.